 Liquidity risk is the risk that the Group or the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
 The Group's and the Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
-The Group manages its debt maturity profile, operating cash flows and the availability of funding so as to ensure that refinancing, repayment and funding needs are met.
+The Group and the Company manage their debt maturity profile, operating cash flows and the availability of funding so as to ensure that refinancing, repayment and funding needs are met.

 The Group's and the Company's overall liquidity risk management are to maintain sufficient levels of cash or cash convertible investments to meet the working capital requirements.
 In addition, the Group and the Company strive to maintain available banking facilities at a reasonable level to its overall debt position.
-As far as possible, the Group and the Company raise funding from shareholders, capital markets and financial institutions and balance their portfolio with some short term and long term funding so as to achieve overall cost effectiveness.
+As far as possible, the Group and the Company are able to raise fundings from shareholders, capital markets and financial institutions and balance their portfolios with some short and long term fundings so as to achieve overall cost effectiveness.